 For metal, where I played with a pick, I’d scoop it a bit to get some gravelly low-end texture.

 You can play with the EQ to bring out different frequencies of your bass, and conjure up exactly the tone you are looking for.
 Or, you can bypass it altogether.
-There’s also high and low-pass knobs you can use in conjunction with the EQ, or on their own if you choose to bypass the equalizer.
+There are also high and low-pass knobs you can use in conjunction with the EQ, or on their own if you choose to bypass the equalizer.

-Finally, the 3500/5500 has a built in compression system, controllable by a knob on the front panel.
-Again, depending on your style you may find this useful, or shut it off entirely, but it’s nice to know its there.
+Finally, the 3500/5500 has a built-in compression system, controllable by a knob on the front panel.
+Again, depending on your style you may find this useful or shut it off entirely, but it’s nice to know it's there.

-On the rear panel, along with a pair of speaker jacks the 3500/5500 has jacks for effects send and return, with a balance control.
+On the rear panel, along with a pair of speaker jacks the 3500 has jacks for effects send and return, with balance control.
 You’ll want to use pedals “in-line” between the bass and the amp, but if you want to use an outboard effects processor this is an easy setup.

-For hooking up with mixing consoles there is an XLR direct out with a pre/post switch for bypassing the EQ section.
+For hooking up with mixing consoles, there is an XLR direct out with a pre/post switch for bypassing the EQ section.
 This is useful if you wish to allow your sound guy to manage your EQ settings.
-As a musician it seems kind of like blasphemy to allow someone else to arrange your tone, but as bassists we sometimes must endure such things in order to get the bass to sit right in the mix.
+As a musician, it seems kind of like blasphemy to allow someone else to arrange your tone, but as bassists, we sometimes must endure such things in order to get the bass to sit right in the mix.